Berlin Botanical Garden and Botanical Museum: Description

 The Berlin Botanic Garden and Botanical Museum is a botanical garden in the German capital city of Berlin, with an area of 43 ha and around 22,000 different plant species.
 It was constructed between 1897 and 1910 under the guidance of architect Adolf Engler in order to present exotic plants returned from German colonies.
+It is named the second largest botanic garden in the world, surpassed only by Kew Gardens in London.

 The garden is located in the Lichterfelde locality of the borough of Steglitz-Zehlendorf.
 When it was founded, a part of it was located in Dahlem, a fact reflected in its name.
 Today, the garden is part of the Free University of Berlin.
 The Botanical Museum (Botanisches Museum), together with the Herbarium Berolinense (B) and a large scientific library, is attached to the garden.
 The Herbarium Berolinense is the largest herbarium in Germany and holds more than 3.5 million preserved specimens.

 The complex consists of several buildings and glass-houses, such as the Cactus Pavilion and the Pavilion Victoria, which features a collection of orchids, carnivorous plants and the giant white water lily Victoria amazonica (Victoria-Seerosen).
 The glass-houses encompass an area of 6000 m2.
 The garden's open-air areas consist of 13 ha sorted by geographical origin, and the arboretum area totals 14 ha.

 The best-known part of the garden is the Great Pavilion (Großes Tropenhaus).
 The temperature inside is maintained at 30 C and air humidity is kept high.
 Among the many tropical plants it hosts giant bamboo.

 History

+Origins

-In the year 1573, during the time of Elector John George, the first noteworthy assembly of plants for the enlargement of the national collection was achieved under the leadership of the chief gardener at the kitchen garden of the Berlin City Palace, Desiderius Corbianus.
-Even if the expression "botanic garden" did not exist at that time, it was, in fact, the first such in Berlin.
-The existing Pleasure Garden has developed from this original one.
+In the year 1573, during the time of Elector John George, the first noteworthy collection of plants for the enlargement of the national collection was achieved under the leadership of the chief gardener at the kitchen garden of the Berlin City Palace, Desiderius Corbianus.
+Even though the expression "botanic garden" did not exist at the time, it was, in fact, the first of its kind in Berlin.
+This garden later developed into the Pleasure Garden that still exists today.

-In 1679 at Potsdam Street, in the location of the present Kleistpark, a hops garden was laid out.
-It was used for the electoral brewery and as a fruit and kitchen garden.
+In 1679 on Potsdam Street (de: Potsdamer Straße) in Schöneberg - on the site of today's Kleistpark, a hops garden was laid out.
+It was used for the electoral brewery and as an orchard, fruit and kitchen garden.
 Carl Ludwig Willdenow made sure that the garden was assigned in 1809 to the Berlin Frederick William University.
-The garden developed worldwide into a recognised scientific botanic garden.
+Under the care of the university, the garden developed into a botanic garden with scientific character that is recognised worldwide.